The perfect holiday island

 By scooter

-We rented a scooter for most of our stay in Koh Lanta, giving us the freedom to explore the island at our own pace.
+We rented a scooter for most of our stay in Koh Lanta during our first time on the island, giving us the freedom to explore at our own pace.

 Always wear a helmet, as road conditions can be uneven with occasional potholes.